manichandrasai/mani_python/README.md

 # mani_python
-this is mani's python practice files
+this is mani's python practice file